dus2002/ArcoLinux-Plasma-Bare-DUS/README.md

-# arcolinux-iso-comp
+# ArcoLinux-Plasma-Bare-DUS

-With this github you can build your own ArcoLinux version.
+With this repo, you'll make a functional ArcoLinux-DUS ISO

 # development